psychemedia/storytelling-notes/mr-fox.md

 A fantastically grim English folk tale, the sort of thing that might well go down as a Halloween tale, or a ghost story...
 A lesser told tale than Perrault's *Bluebeard* and/or Grimm's *The Robber Bridegroom*, the gist of it is much the same.

-We can find an early version of the tale in a commentary to Shakespeare's *Nuch Ado About Nothing* on the phrase *"it is not so, nor 'twas not so: but indeed God forbid it should be so"*, offered a source for that quote and remembered as a tale told by an elderly relation of the commentator (Blakeway).
+We can find an early version of the tale in a commentary to Shakespeare's *Much Ado About Nothing* on the phrase *"it is not so, nor 'twas not so: but indeed God forbid it should be so"*, offered a source for that quote and remembered as a tale told by an elderly relation of the commentator (Blakeway).

 ```{admonition} An old tale, 1821
 :class: dropdown